 You can easily make Chinese five-spice powder by grinding whole spices in an electric spice mill or coffee grinder.
 Break cinnamon sticks into smaller pieces and add the other spices whole to your machine.

-The French pates that inspired this vegan recipe led me to an exciting discovery.
-Because French pate is one of the foods that has assimilated into Vietnamese cuisine, it is traditionally included in the iconic bahn mi sandwich.
+Learning a little about the French pates that inspired this vegan recipe led me to an exciting discovery.
+Because French pate is one of the foods that has assimilated into Vietnamese cuisine, it is traditionally included in the iconic banh mi sandwich.

-For the ultimate experience, enjoy this vegan five-spice pate in my Banh Mi Sandwich complete with a lemongrass spread.
+For the ultimate experience, enjoy this meaty almond pate in my Banh Mi Sandwich complete with homemade quick-pickle and lemongrass spread.

-No. Use raw and unseasoned seeds and nuts for the pate.
-It will be seasoned ideally with the recipe ingredients and have a fresher taste.
+No. Use raw and unseasoned seeds and almonds for the pate.
+It will be better seasoned with the recipe ingredients and have a fresher taste.

 Yes.
 They will soften enough to blend well in a Vitamix or equivalent machine.
 Ideally, select a device that has a tamping tool that can be used while blending.